Elegant trogon: Behavior

-Interactions between individuals is not rare.
-Research found that other than producing calls, tail movement was also a method of communication amongst individuals.
+Interactions between individuals are not rare.
+Research found that other than producing calls, tail movement is also a method of communication among individuals.
 Tail rising could be a sign of dominance or aggression to communicate status, or associated with mating.
-Another use of tail raising when its done in the presence of other species is typically done in the presence of predators, as an alarm or deterrent to let the predator know that it has been spotted and should give up the chase.
+Tail raising is also used as an alarm or deterrent to let a predator know that it has been spotted.

-Call

-The usual call is a croaking "co-ah co-ah co-ah".
-The trogon will also include some chattering notes.
-Males tend to be more vocal than females.

-In males, the amount of calls did not vary according to the seasons, but in females, call frequencies during incubation periods were higher compared to during feeding season.

-Diet
+Food and feeding

 The elegant trogon is a frugivore and insectivore, meaning they consume fruits and insects.
 Their broad bills and weak legs reflect their diet and arboreal habits.
 Their diet consists of grapes, cherries, figs, chokecherry, and buckthorn as well as grasshoppers, mantids, caterpillars, moths and beetles.
 Very occasionally it will also prey upon small vertebrates, usually lizards.